laurarnichols/defectCrossSections/README.md

 * For a list of some possible targets, read through the `Makefile` or type `make`

 ## How to Run
 I don't know how to run yet, so this section contains notes to try to figure that out.
+[Here](carrierCapture.pdf) is a flow chart describing how the programs connect as far as I know.

 * TME stands for transition matrix element
 * LSF stands for line shape function